dfbarrero/aiCourse/assignments/r2p2/introduction.md

 ## Wall following behaviour

-Implement a new controller (*wallfollowing_controller.py*) that searches and follows a wall.
+1. Implement a new controller (*wallfollowing_controller.py*) that searches and follows a wall.
 Use the sandbox scenario for this exercise.
+You can use the naïve controller (just copy the file) as a template.

 <img align="center" src="sandbox.png" width="400">